 Review finds marine omega-3s and astaxanthin-like antioxidants effective for heart and eye prevention

-According to findings released this month by a leading analytical firm, the U.S. health care system could save up to $5.6 billion over the next five years—$1.1 billion per year—if people aged 65 or older were to consume dietary supplements or foods containing omega-3 essential fatty acids, lutein, and zeaxanthin.
+According to a leading analytical firm, the U.S. health care system could save up to $5.6 billion over the next five years if people aged 65 or older consumed supplements or foods rich in omega-3 essential fatty acids, lutein, and zeaxanthin.

 For the new study, the Lewin Group reviewed existing research on two supplements with regard to their preventive health potential in two different areas: